 Our broad curriculum at St Hugh's School is designed to stimulate, inspire and challenge our pupils throughout their time with us, whilst preparing them for future success.
-With average class sizes of 14 and a maximum class size of 18 in Pre Prep and 20 in the Prep, staff are able to pay close attention to the development of each child and adapt what they deliver to an individual’s needs.
+With average class sizes of 14 and a maximum class size of 20, staff are able to pay close attention to the development of each child and adapt what they deliver to an individual’s needs.

 Literacy and Numeracy are core curriculum staples at all ages and we enjoy high standards of achievement in these areas.
 The emphasis within Years One and Two is on ensuring the children’s key skills develop well.
 Alongside the usual curriculum subjects studied at this age our pupils receive specialist teaching in

 • Forest Schools

 However, from Year Three, our pupils enjoy even greater breadth in their curriculum, and will cover all of the above as well as:

 • Drama (all pupils are involved in an annual production)